 - Irregular heart beat

-We will do everything we can to make sure you are safe while you are in the hospital.
-We hope you will go a step further and find out how to treat your sleep apnea.
-This will help to prevent serious health problems in the future.Back to top
+We will do everything we can to make sure you’re safe while you’re in the hospital.
+We hope you will go a step further and talk with your local healthcare provider about how to treat your sleep apnea.
+We recommend that you ask them to refer you to a sleep center.
+You can also contact a sleep center on your own.
+Treating your sleep apnea will help to prevent serious health problems in the future.Back to top